Baayeh/portfolio/README.md

 # My Portfolio

-> Developing Portfolio page from scratch.
+> Developing my portfolio page from scratch.
+> This project gives detailed information about:
+- Who Kwasi Baayeh is?
+- My skills
+- Projects I have worked on
+- My Resume

 ## Built With